jamestcole/Cloud_computing_AWS/VPC.md

 - A flow log captures information about the IP traffic going to and from network interfaces in your VPC.

 - Connect your VPCs to your on-premises networks using AWS Virtual Private Network (AWS VPN).

+## CIDR
+- Classless inter-domain routing (CIDR) is a method for allocating IP addresses and IP routing.
+- A collection of Internet Protocol (IP) standards is used to create unique identifiers for networks and individual devices.
+- The IP addresses allow the transmission of unique packets of information to specific computers.

+- CIDR is mainly used to use IP addresses and solve the routing table explosion efficiently.
+- It is defined in RFC (Request for comments) 1518 and RFC 4632.
+It is an address block allocation.
+- There are five different classes in the IPV4 addressing system.
+The IP address classes are used for Internet IP addresses assignment.